 Singletrack Magazine MTB Podcast

-Best UK Trail Stewardship Initiative – The Finalists
+Best UK Community Initiative – The Finalists

 To help you learn more about these three great finalists, we’ve got this podcast for you, featuring and interview with a representative from each of them.
-Thanks go to all those who have worked with these trail groups – and others – for keeping the trails we enjoy in tip top shape.

 It’s all down to you, the public, to decide who wins each category – there’s no funny business or back room cheques.
 So enjoy our coverage of the finalists, and be sure to vote for your favourites.
 Voting will open on 18th October, and close on 1st November.